Dutch Confederation of Trade Unions: Ideology

 The NVV started out as a socialist union, in favour of class struggle, workers' ownership of the means of production, and the use of strikes.
 After the second world war it began to moderate its tone, becoming, social-democratic and cooperating in the creation of a welfare state and a corporatist economy.

 Organization

-The NVV has close formal, ideological and personal links with the socialist Social Democratic Workers' Party and later with the social-democratic PvdA.
+The NVV had close formal, ideological and personal links with the socialist Social Democratic Workers' Party and later with the social-democratic PvdA.
 Together with the socialist VARA and several other organizations they formed the socialist pillar.